jano-wol/aristotle/README.md

 ./scripts/status.sh
 ```

-To retrieve a solution for a completed project (useful if `solve.sh` was interrupted locally while solving continued on the Aristotle server):
+To collect a completed solution from the server (only needed if `solve.sh` was interrupted locally):
 ```bash
 ./scripts/get_solution.sh
 ```